vorillaz/deployment-demo/README.md

 Visit the marketing app in `http://localhost:80`
 Visit the docs in `http://docs.localhost:80`
+Visit the collection api `http://collect.localhost/health` Visit the dynamic subdomain app `http://any-subdomain.localhost` or `http://mysubdomain.localhost` and so on.

 ## Goals

+- [ ] The deliverable should recreate the Docker compose app.
-- [ ] Create a simple way to provision a simple server on DigitalOcean, Linode and Hetzner maybe using Terraform
+- [ ] Create a simple way to provision a simple server Hetzner using Terraform and installing Nomad and Consul, the Terraform should create a new Hetzner server and provision the Nomad and Consul services.
-- [ ] Add a simple CI/CD pipeline to the with listeners for each repository, the main application is built as a monorepo with small individual packages which are built on demand and pushed to the main repo.
-The idea is to listen for changes across the 3 repos and deploy the changes to the application servers.
-- [ ] Deploy the main application as well as the load balancer from the main repo to the production servers.
+- [ ] Deploy the main application using Traefik as a load balancer.
-- [ ] Deploy each monitoring service to the appropriate location servers (FRA, AMS, etc)
-- [ ] Add a simple monitoring service to the infrastructure, the monitoring service is responsible for the actual service discovery and monitoring of the application, prometeheus would be ideal.
+- [ ] All the apps should be provisioned using environmental variables.
+- [ ] You don't have to bother for load balancers, you we use Clouflare as a load balancer.
-- [ ] Don't bother for DBs and Redis, we will use an external provider for that.
+- [ ] Don't bother for DBs and Redis, we will use an external provider for that, for demo purposes you can use Supabase and the free plan from Redis Labs.